-Table 3-2Evaluation of Corrective Measures for Multiunit 1
+Table 3-2 Evaluation of Corrective Measures for Multiunit 1

-Institutional Corrective Measures Performance and Reliability Ease of Implementation Potential Impacts ^(a) Time to Complete the Remedy - Alternative 1 : CMs for existing collection 0 1 No institutional (A/B) Draining/evaporation of removes a potential source of COC mass into systems and wells are in place.
-Multiunit 1 is scheduled requirements are free liquid from the LAI and the aquifer and removes the hydraulic head of monitoring of the effectiveness of operations is 5 needed.
-However, if the LDWP (i.e., Multiunit 1) with water in the unit that may be in communication 5 and discharges from construction of the ponds on top , , , , , , , , , , , , , , , , , , , , in 2020 when the future Return seepage collection • characterization and CCR removal after dewatering, the risk of future impacted Water Pond will become systems in October 0 management activities (C) Installation of an intercept seepage is lessened.
+Institutional Corrective Measures Performance and Reliability Ease of Implementation Potential Impacts ^(a) Time to Begin Remedy Time to Complete the Remedy Requirements ^(b) Alternative 1: Dewatering or removal of CCR from Multiunit 1 CMs for existing collection No human or ecological receptors are known to • The duration of future required No institutional (A/B) Draining/evaporation of removes a potential source of COC mass into systems and wells are in place. , , Multiunit 1 is scheduled operation of the intercept trench free liquid from the LAI and the aquifer and removes the hydraulic head of monitoring of the effectiveness of operations is is difficult to estimate given the needed.
+However, if the LDWP (i.e., Multiunit 1) with water in the unit that may be in communication , , , and discharges from construction of the ponds on top - closure either in place or by , , , in 2020 when the future Return seepage collection of historical ponds that could characterization and CCR removal after dewatering, the risk of future impacted Water Pond will become · · systems in October have discharged the COCs in management activities (C) Installation of an intercept seepage is lessened.
 Dewatering may take operational.
-The plant will 5 2020. the past. would be required. trench seepage collection some time. continue to use decanted water place.
-If excavation of CCR is conducted, there system downgradiant of closed from the LDWP in operations. would be a potential for cross media impacts Evaporation Ponds 1 and 2 The interceptor trench currently collects Additional dewatering will occur during excavation (to air via dust and to surface from ongoing evaporation.
-The water via runoff), transport (through spills in the impacted aquifer of the entire plume migrating through the • and/or transport vessel contamination) and final long time to dewater. placement (if the receiving facility is not present at concentrations exceeding GWPSs properly constructed or the integrity of the downgradient of the trench.
+The plant will • 2020. the past. would be required. trench seepage collection some time. place.
+If excavation of CCR is conducted, there system downgradiant of closed from the LDWP in operations. would be a potential for cross media impacts Evaporation Ponds 1 and 2 The interceptor trench currently collects during excavation (to air via dust and to surface • , from ongoing evaporation.
+The water via runoff), transport (through spills in the impacted aquifer of the entire plume migrating through the l' and/or transport vessel contamination) and final , long time to dewater. placement (if the receiving facility is not present at concentrations exceeding GWPSs properly constructed or the integrity of the downgradient of the trench.
 Removal of CCR as part of facility degrades with time). closure would be logistically The trench does not distinguish between the intensive, requiring locating There would likely not be short-term community source of the seepage which is beneficial and/or constructing a suitable or sensitive environment risks assocated with because closed units located in the vicinity of faciliy and managing the the CMs if the unit is closed in place; if CCR Multiunit 1 may be contributing COC mass to transport of waste in large excavation and transport off site is conducted, groundwater. quantities between the unit and increased traffic and risk of spilling impacted waste facility. waste could be a community concern.
-Operation of the trench will be required for as long as COCs are present at concentrations If the unit is closed in place, there would be exceeding GWPSs in groundwater upgradient limited construction safety issues associated of the trench.
+Operation of the trench will be required for as If the conit is also adding place the property of the long as COCs are present at concentrations If the unit is closed in place, there would be exceeding GWPSs in groundwater upgradient limited construction safety issues associated of the trench.
 Some attenuation of COC with the CMs.
 If CCR excavation, transport, concentrations over time can be expected. and placement is required, construction safety Reliability issues associated with operations would need to be vigilently managed to prevent can be addressed with regular maintenance of safety incidents. the system.
-1